Safety measures that have been taken by the school administration for reopening of the school:

 How space and routines will be arranged to allow for physical distancing of students and staff.

 Each student will be assigned his/her own desk and students will be seated 3 feet apart in the classroom.

 All students and staff will wear masks and maintain social distancing in the classroom and at lunch/recess.

 Morning recess and lunch recess will be staggered to ensure that the grades remain separated.

 How movement of students, staff, and parents will be managed to avoid close contact and/or mixing of cohorts. *

-Three different entrances will be used for entry into the campus.
+Two or three different entrances will be used for entry into the campus.
 Each will be monitored for single entry.
 Parents will not be allowed to go past the main entrances for drop off or pick up.
 Parents will wait at the 6ft distance markings for drop off/pick up.

 FACE COVERINGS AND OTHER ESSENTIAL PROTECTIVE GEAR:

 How CDPH and ACPHD’s face covering requirements will be satisfied and enforced.
 Availability to supply appropriate personal protective equipment to staff and students when needed.

 All students on campus are mandated to wear a mask.
 It is mandated for teaching staff and staff helpers to wear face masks.
 School supplies these as well as face shields, gloves, and hand sanitizers to all staff members when needed.